-The Leifur Eiríksson Foundation has offered scholarships for study since the fall of 2006.
+The Leifur Eiríksson Foundation has offered fellowships for study since the fall of 2006.
 This page will be updated annually as application materials and information become available.

-The Leifur Eiríksson Foundation funds scholars who are U.S. citizens or permanent residents from U.S. universities for graduate research or study at universities in Iceland, and scholars who are Icelandic citizens or permanent resdients from universities in Iceland to conduct research or study at universities in the United States.
-One scholarship per year (the Robert Kellogg Memorial Scholarship) is designated for a graduate student from Iceland to study at the University of Virginia, or a University of Virginia student to study in Iceland.
-Students interested in receiving this scholarship should apply through the regular application process.
+The Leifur Eiríksson Foundation funds scholars who are U.S. citizens or permanent residents from U.S. universities for graduate research or study at universities in Iceland, and scholars who are Icelandic citizens or permanent residents from universities in Iceland to conduct graduate research or study at universities in the United States.
+One fellowship per year (the Robert Kellogg Memorial Fellowship) is designated for a graduate student from Iceland to study at the University of Virginia, or a University of Virginia student to study in Iceland.
+Students interested in receiving this fellowship should apply through the regular application process.

-Recipients are chosen by the Foundation’s Board of Trustees.
+A committee of experts, comprised of former Leifur Eiriksson scholars, evaluate scholarship applications and make a proposal to the Foundation´s Board of Trustees.
 Up to $25,000 in project costs, including travel to and from the research or study site will be paid on the scholar’s behalf.

 Please note: Non-educational expenses may be taxable.